 However, many employers will recognize the skill and dedication attached to that acronym.
 They’ll know what it says about your tenure in the industry and the hours you’ve dedicated to the exams and exam preparation.
 If you’re lucky, they’ll even cover the costs of those exams just to have another member of their team with that designation.

 - Where does insurance fit into your financial plan?
-An advisor may know.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+A financial advisor may know.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re looking for a new insurance company, a CPCU certificate should carry a lot of weight.
 While this isn’t a credential familiar to most consumers, it marks someone who can help you answer the tough questions like how much life insurance you might need.

 - Career boosts can be a challenge, which is why SmartAsset writes about it.
 For insurance professionals a CPCU can be one of the best credentials you can pursue, if not the very best, for professional advancement and a higher salary.